samiramunir/Classifying_Movie_Genres_Based_On_Overview/README.md

-# Multioutput Classifer for Movie Genre
+# Multi-Label Classifer for Movie Genre

 ![](/Media/pic.jpeg)

 ## Motivation:
-This project aims to build a multi-label classifer that can predict a movie's multiple genres based on it's overview text that was collected from the The Moviedb database.
+As businesses continue to amass data and documents, new avenues of exploring those data/documents keep arising.
+Text classification is very useful machine learning tool that allows for analyzing large volumes of documents and group them into different categories.
+One of the challenges associated with text classification is to attach multiple labels to the same document.
+For example, take movie generes into consideration.
+A movie can fall into multiple genres.
+Take Avatar for instance.

 ![](/Media/Avatar.png)

-As you can see according to IMDB, Avatar is not only Fantasy but its classified by Action, Adventure, and Fantasy.
-Not only is it a multiclassication problem, the classes are not mutually exclusive.
-This model is trained on movies that fall in one or more of the following 11 genres:
+The above picture shows that according to IMDB, Avatar is not only Fantasy but its classified by Action, Adventure, and Fantasy.
+Moreover, the classes are not mutually exclusive.
+So there is no hard drawn line between each classification.
+This project aims to build a multi-label classifer that can predict a movie's multiple genre labels based on it's overview text that was collected from the The Moviedb database.

+The model is trained on movies that fall in one or more of the following 11 genres:

 Action,  Adventure, Comedy, Crime, Drama, Fantasy, Horror, Mystery, Science Fiction, Thriller